 You may either mix your materials in your compost bin or add them in layers (they will mix when the pile turns).
 To reduce flies and odors, keep a layer of carbon on the top of the pile at all times.
 Fruit flies are only interested in fresh food waste and cannot burrow, so a layer of dried grass or leaves will discourage them.
 You can also lay a piece of burlap on top of the pile; it will still allow airflow but will help reduce pests and can also retain moisture.

 Do not add meat, oil, or dairy to your pile as they will spoil, cause strong odors and attract pests.
 Limit breads and other cooked grains as they mold very easily and can release spores when the pile is turned.

 Maintaining the Pile

-To maintain your pile, you must balance the three factors that are necessary for aerobic composting to occur:
+To maintain your pile, after adding the right amounts of carbon and nitrogen, you must balance the three factors that are necessary for aerobic composting to occur:

 Oxygen: Microbes consume oxygen as they break down waste into compost, so circulation is needed to replenish the supply.
+Turning your compost pile with a shovel or pitchfork is what adds in that oxygen.
 Increasing air flow will increase evaporation, so you must also keep an eye on the moisture level in your pile.

 If you have two bins, you should fill one completely, then start filling the second.
-Material in the first bin will decrease in volume as it breaks down; do not add new material to re-fill the bin.
+Material in the first bin will decrease in volume as it breaks down; do not add new material to refill the bin.
 Turn and water both bins regularly.
-At some point material in the first bin will be finished and can be completely harvested– if you had continued to add food you would have to separate out all the fresher material so that it could finish composting.
+When the pile looks like dark brown soil, then it is ready to harvest.